Turbofan3360/ESP32-micropython-guide/README.md

 My next job now is to write code that can make sense of the data I’m getting - a job for which the module uasyncio (which I discovered earlier) will be extremely useful!

 Firstly, I had to get my code to sync up with the data stream.
 I did this by looking for the start and stop bytes - b’\x00\x0f’ and then reading 23 bytes (not reading start/stop bytes).
-After many attempts with varying degrees of success, I finally landed on a relatively simple solution that works fairly reliably.
+After many attempts with varying degrees of success, I finally landed on a relatively simple solution that works reliably.
 See the code to do this in the file sync_to_sbus_stream.py above.

 # Useful Links: